-On July 12th, Pose star Indya Moore, whom is non-binary and uses they./them pronouns, called out Lurie’s for using the images of queer performers, including Euphoria’s Hunter Schafer, Legendary’s Jameela Jamil, and Pose’s Angelica Ross, to promote its solidarity with the LGBT+ community.
-As seen in their beautiful tweet below, Moore alerted her their fellow trans actors’ about Lurie’s hypocrisy, saying,
+On July 12th, Pose star Indya Moore, whom is non-binary and uses they./them pronouns, called out Lurie’s for using the images of LGBT actors, including Euphoria’s Hunter Schafer, Legendary’s Jameela Jamil, and Pose’s Angelica Ross, to promote its solidarity with the LGBT+ community.
+As seen in their beautiful tweet below, Moore alerted their fellow trans (Shafer, Ross) and queer (Jamil) actors about Lurie’s hypocrisy, saying,

 “Tell them You cannot stand w/trans people and step ON intersex people!”

 Intersex activist Pidgeon Pagonis, whom is a co-founder, with Sean Saifa Wall, of The Intersex Justice Project, and friends with Moore, responded at length, as seen below.

 In addition, Moore took to Instagram Live the same day. sharing a video urging people to listen and consider why medically unnecessary intersex surgeries must end and asking their followers to sign the petition.
 They also highlighted that intersex people are a part of the LGBTQIA community, saying: